KulikDM/pythresh/README.rst

 -  **confidence_interval_**: Return the lower and upper confidence interval of the contamination level.
 Only applies to the COMB thresholder

+- **dscores_**: 1D array of the TruncatedSVD decomposed decision scores if multiple outlier detector score sets are passed

 ************************
  External Feature Cases